Izabela-L/PR21IL/README.md

 ![alt text](radar.jpg)

 This radar chart represents the mean values of audio features.
 The prevalent attributes amongst artists in my library are loudness and energy.
 The frequency of both features could be explained by my liking of rock and pop music.
 Despite high loudness and energy, valence isn't that common of an attribute.
 Most songs have low to moderate score.
-A possible explanation is the prevalence of alternative bands like My Chemical Romance in the data set - high energy songs with negative, sad or angry moods.
+A possible explanation is the prevalence of bands like My Chemical Romance and The Misfits in the data set - high energy songs with negative, sad or angry moods.

 ![alt text](meanvaluesbar.jpg)